-The Master of Public Administration degree requires the completion of at least 39 semester hours distributed as follows:
+The Master of Public Administration degree requires the completion of at least 39 semester hours with a GPA of 3.0 or higher distributed as follows:

-Required courses (21 hours): PAPA 420, 500, 501, 510, 530, 540, 550.
+Required core courses (21 hours): PAPA 420, 500, 501, 510, 530, 540, 550 with a minimum 3.0 GPA in the core courses.

-Computer skills (2 hours): Students without microcomputer skills should take PAPA 410 and 411 as early as possible in their course of study.
+Computer skills (2 hours): Students without current microcomputer skills should take PAPA 410 and 411 as early as possible in their course of study.
 Each of these courses counts for one hour of credit toward their area of emphasis.
 PAPA 410 and 411 are prerequisites for the core course 510.
 Students already familiar with microcomputers may take another course in their area of emphasis instead of these computer courses.

-Area of emphasis courses (18 hours): Chosen from an approved list of courses in public management or nonprofit administration.
+Area of emphasis courses (18 hours): Chosen from an approved list of courses in public management or nonprofit administration with a minimum 3.0 GPA in the area of emphasis courses.
 The computer skills courses, listed above, also may be applied to the area of emphasis.
 Students may also design their own area of emphasis with the consent of their advisor.